chrisHuxi/ML-project1-Sentiment-Analysis/README.md

 ReadListAndDictFromFile("CNN_sentence_id_list.txt")
 ```

 Then we will encode those word list to numerical type. based on different classification algorithm, the final text will look a little different.
 For Naive Bayes, using index as encoder is enough.
-For CNN, we need a more complex method called "word embedding" to encode.
-In this project, we will use [Glove](https://pan.baidu.com/s/1qX9uVTE) and [SSWE](https://pan.baidu.com/s/1jIoOFRK) as word embedding.
+For CNN and RNN, we need a more complex method called "word embedding" to encode.
+In this project, for CNN model, we will use [Glove](https://pan.baidu.com/s/1qX9uVTE) and [SSWE](https://pan.baidu.com/s/1jIoOFRK) as word embedding.
 Besides, in order to make model adapt the training set, we also use [gensim](https://radimrehurek.com/gensim/) to train word embedding based on the data we collected.
+For RNN model, a random initialized word embedding model will be used.

 Here is a example shows how word embedding work: